FrantzT/pi-gobo/README.md

 This skeleton of a device can be developed into a fully functioning device able to emulate a Light Scanner and other Lighting fixtures using Raspbery's HDMI output.
 The core of the concept is combining Arduino's DMX functionality and ability of RPi as media generator and processor.
 I was looking for this kind of simple solution, but it was not available at the time.

-If you would like to get a good overview of the DMX, I recomend this short article about its implementation in unreal engine: https://docs.unrealengine.com/en-US/WorkingWithMedia/DMX/Overview/index.html
+If you would like to get a good overview of the DMX, I recommend this short article about its implementation in unreal engine: https://docs.unrealengine.com/en-US/WorkingWithMedia/DMX/Overview/index.html

 **Note:**